A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Methods

+As expressed in Equation~\eqref{eq: define}, after training PolyConFM to generate repeating-unit conformations ${\mathcal{C}}^{u}$ conditioned on the polymer graph $\mathcal{G}$, i.e., $p({\mathcal{C}}^{u}|\mathcal{G})$, we still need to train it to generate their orientation transformations ${\mathcal{O}}$ conditioned on the polymer graph $\mathcal{G}$ and repeating-unit conformations ${\mathcal{C}}^{u}$, i.e., $p({\mathcal{O}}|\mathcal{G},{\mathcal{C}}^{u})$, thereby assembling them to recover the corresponding polymer conformation.
 In particular, as shown in Figure~\ref{fig: overview}b, adjacent repeating-unit conformations are naturally overlapping at those key atoms (e.g., atom-1 of the current repeating unit aligns with atom-3 of the preceding repeating unit).
-Therefore, for each repeating unit's orientation transformation, i.e., $\mathcal{O}_{i} = (\bm R_i, \bm t_i)$, we only need to consider the generation of its rotation transformation $\bm{R}_i$ as the corresponding translation transformation $\bm{t}_i$ can be directly derived by aligning the 3D coordinates of those overlapping atoms after applying rotation transformation $\bm{R}_i$.
+Therefore, for each repeating unit's orientation transformation, i.e., $\mathcal{O}_{i} = (\bm R_i, \bm t_i)$, we only need to consider the generation of its rotation transformation $\bm{R}_i$ as the corresponding translation transformation $\bm{t}_i$ can be directly derived by aligning the 3D coordinates of those overlapping atoms with the preceding repeating unit after applying rotation transformation $\bm{R}_i$.